Faye has been cooking for over 50 years and loves to share her recipes and cooking tips with everyone.

 There's nothing better on a cold, snowy, or rainy day than the smell of a cooking pot of beans.
 Well, maybe eating them is the one thing that's better!
 Beans are a hot and filling comfort food.

-Of course, you should cook beans any time of the year because they are nutritious and have lots of fiber.
+Of course, you should cook beans at any time of the year because they are nutritious and have lots of fiber.
 Dried beans that you've cooked at home taste so much better than those bought in a can.

 I love to put pinto beans in my crockpot (slow cooker) in the morning and let them cook all day.
-Not only do they smell good, they help warm your house.
+Not only do they smell good, but they also help warm your house.
 Double the benefits!

 If you're working, you can put them in before leaving in the morning and come home to hot beans for dinner.

 Whether they're in your crockpot or on your stove, in my opinion, pinto beans are best when cooked for several hours or, even better, all day.

 - 1 pound bag of pinto beans (or other dried bean)

 - 6–8 cups water for cooking

 - ham and/or other seasonings such as bacon, fatback, butter, margarine, optional